Meet The Team

 Aaron Calodney, MD

 Dr. Calodney earned his medical degree from the University of Missouri School of Medicine and completed a family medicine internship at St Joseph’s Hospital in Syracuse, New York.
 His residency in anesthesiology and subsequent interventional pain management fellowship was completed at the University of Texas Health Science Center at Houston.
-He subsequently completed a fellowship in pediatric anesthesia at the Denver Children’s Hospital.
-After spending several years as a faculty member in the Department of Anesthesiology at the UT medical school in Houston, Dr. Calodney moved to East Texas where he has practiced since 1991.
+He then completed a fellowship in pediatric anesthesia at the Denver Children’s Hospital.
+After spending several years as a faculty member in the Department of Anesthesiology at the University of Texas Medical School in Houston, Dr. Calodney moved to East Texas where he has practiced since 1991.

 With particular interest in spine and special interests including neuromodulation and intrathecal drug delivery, biological treatment of the painful degenerative disc, peripheral nerve injury, and radiofrequency ablation, Dr. Calodney has presented and published many articles and textbook chapters.
 He is actively involved in clinical research and has delivered over 250 invited lectures in the US and abroad.
 Dr. Calodney also specializes in treating pain through the use of regenerative medicine and implements these techniques, when applicable, into his practice.